raynamharris/DissociationTest/docs/DissociationRapid_AAF_RMH.md

-Hippocampal transcriptomic responses to cellular dissociation
+# Hippocampal transcriptomic responses to cellular dissociation

-Running title: Cellular dissociation and hippocampal transcriptomics
+## Title Page
 Rayna M. Harris1,2, Hsin-Yi Kao2,3, Juan Marcos Alarcon2,4,5, Hans A. Hofmann1,2, and André A. Fenton2,3,5,6

 1 Department of Integrative Biology, Center for Computational Biology and Bioinformatics, Institute for Cellular and Molecular Biology, The University of Texas at Austin, Austin, TX, USA